ruslanmv/Simple-MCP-Server-with-Python/README.md

 ## 🛠️ Interacting with Your MCP Server: Development and Beyond

-The initial approach of using `mcp run` directly with a `request.json` file is not the standard way to interact with a running MCP server.
-The `mcp run` command is primarily used to *start* an MCP server process.

-Here's a breakdown of the correct methods to interact with your `server.py`, along with explanations and examples.

-### 🧪 Using the MCP Development Inspector (Recommended for Development)

 For development and testing, the MCP Development Inspector provides an intuitive web interface to interact with your server.

 #### 1. Start Your Server in Development Mode